umbrella-network/pegasus/README.md

 # pegasus
-A javascript-based Oracle validator node for the Phoenix sidechain contracts
+A javascript-based Oracle validator node for the Phoenix DPoS contracts

 ## Prerequisites